 - Computed Tomography (CT) Scan

-Your doctor may order one or more of the following tests to collect samples to confirm the diagnosis if there is a high suspicion of lung cancer:
+Your doctor may then order one or more of the following tests to collect samples to confirm the diagnosis if there is a high suspicion of lung cancer:

 - Sputum cytology: Thick fluid (sputum) is coughed up from the lungs.
 The lab checks samples of sputum for cancer cells.

-- Thoracentesis: The doctor uses a long needle to remove fluid (pleural fluid) from the chest.
+- Bronchoscopy: The doctor uses a long needle to remove fluid (pleural fluid) from the chest.
 The lab checks the fluid for cancer cells.

 - Bronchoscopy: The doctor inserts a thin, lighted tube (a bronchoscope) through the nose or mouth into the lung.
 The doctor may take a sample of cells with a needle, brush, or other tool.
 The doctor also may wash the area with water to collect cells in the water.